-The headaches linked to Superficial Siderosis can cause excruciating pain.
-Dr. Levy has hypothesized there is a connection between the onset of a headache and when you are experiencing an active bleed.
-Fresh blood infiltrates your central nervous system, irritating surface linings and causes inflammation.
+For patients who still experience active bleeding, Dr. Levy has hypothesized a connection between the onset of a headache during the times you are experiencing an active bleed.
+Fresh blood infiltrates your central nervous system, irritating surface linings causing inflammation.
 Your pain and stiffness in your neck area is the body’s response to the swelling.